akhila-kalagarla/akhila-kalagarla/README.md

 ## 🚀 Projects I’ve Worked On

 - **🌍 Environmental Issue Reporting System**
-  A full-stack MERN app for users to report local environmental issues with photos, and for admins to update status via a dashboard.
+  A python full-stack app for users to report local environmental issues with photos, and for admins to update status via a dashboard.

 - **🧠 Resume Shortlisting using ANN**
   A machine learning-based web app using Streamlit that predicts shortlisting chances based on resume and job description matching.

-- **🎮 Guess the Number Game**
-  A fun web-based game built using Python, HTML, and CSS.
-It limits users to 7 guesses and displays win/loss messages.

 - **🏫 College Clubs Showcase Website**
   A static website using only HTML and CSS to highlight all clubs in our college and their activities.